AdobeDocs/adp-devsite-github-actions-test/src/pages/test/test-url.md

 [path-test/pathname/](path-test/pathname/index.md)

-### path relative link to a file with a trailing slash but no index.md
+### path relative link to a file with a trailing slash but no index.md should fail

 [path-test/pathname/](path-test/pathname/)

-### path relative link to a file without a trailing slash and no .md
+### path relative link to a file without a trailing slash and no .md should fail

 [path-test/pathname](path-test/pathname)